 There are several benefits to getting a puppy in or just before summer.
-Kids are out of school, so they may have extra time to devote to training and bonding with a new pet.
+Kids are out of school, so they may have extra time to devote to training and bonding with a new summer puppy.
 Walks are rarely pre-empted by the weather.
 Driving in the car with the windows down is a doggy delight.

-A LITTLE SUN GOES A LONG WAY
+A LITTLE SUN GOES A LONG WAY FOR SUMMER PUPPIES

 Although puppies are balls of energy, they don’t need nearly as much exercise as adults.
 While there’s no absolute minute count for how much exercise a puppy needs (it varies by age and breed), 15 to 20 minutes twice a day in the first few months should suffice.
 But with soaring summer temperatures, even that much time outside can be too much.

 Whether it’s hot or cold or anywhere in between, always pay attention to your puppy’s panting and energy level to see when they’re ready to call it a day.
 But in the summer, note that if you’re feeling hot, they are too… and also consider the fur coat they’re wearing.
 (Pet parents of short-nose breeds like pugs and bulldogs will need to take extra caution, as those breeds are more prone to overheating.)
-Try to limit walks to early mornings or evenings and carry water with you at all times.
+Try to limit walks to early mornings or evenings, and carry water with you at all times.
 Dogs regulate their body temperature from the ground up.
 Hot asphalt can be dangerous to a puppy’s sensitive paws and will cause their body temperature to rise faster.
 Walk your dog in the grass and let them splash in a puddle, stream or wading pool to help cool off.
 Similar to cold-weather booties, you can even opt to protect your dog’s paws with a pair of cooling shoes.

 Due to their smaller size, you may be able to sneak extra exercise indoors, and you can mix it up by using “play” as training exercises.
 Use a long hallway to teach your puppy how to fetch.
 Or play hide-and-seek: Teach the puppy to “stay” while you go hide, then call to them once and reward them when they find you.
 Avoid using stairs for exercise, though, as the growth plates in a puppy’s bones are not completely formed, and the wrong impact could cause permanent damage.